-Jamestown Cemetery Walk
+Jamestown Mural Walk

 Murals on the walls of many Jamestown businesses tell the story of Jamestown’s early days.
 See Ayr St as it was in 1876, an image of the town’s first motor car, and the butcher shop which has been in the longest continuous use in Australia.